tbensky/Prolog-CLP/README.md

 L = [a, a|b].`
 ```
 Apparently in a single list, Prolog wants only one tail--everything else is the head.

+> The key take-away from this construct is: The hole of the original list, now becomes instantiated with terminators, with its own new hole.

 So, we see how given the difference list terminators (the `ab` clauses), `gen_ab` *generates* output like this: